Common Tansy: Identification and Removal

 The Spruce / Evgeniya Vlasova

-How Does Common Tansy Look Like
+How to Identify Common Tansy

 From July to September, common tansy has bright golden or yellow button-like blooms, 1/4 to 1/2 inch wide, that grow in flat-topped flower clusters up to 4 inches wide.
-The flowers turn into tiny dark brown seed heads in the late summer to fall, from which the plant reseeds itself prolifically.
+The flowers turn into tiny dark brown seed heads in late summer to fall, from which the plant reseeds prolifically.

 How to Get Rid of Common Tansy